 Helps investors to understand why and how to engage companies on their tax practices, thus promoting corporate tax responsibility: a more responsible corporate approach to tax practices, including better disclosure and transparency, good governance and appropriate management of tax-related risks.

-Learn how companies in the UN Global Compact are taking action to advance corporate sustainability around the world.
+Learn about how companies in the Global Compact LEAD are taking action to advance corporate sustainability around the world.